Juancruzlado/Juancruzlado/README.md

 ### Interests & Learning

-:seedling: Im currently embarqued in self-study of Golang, Python and Bash.
+:seedling: Im currently embarqued in self-study of Golang, PHP and Bash.
 I love to venture into the lowest levels of code (c, assembly) I also like to dabble into playing CTFs like HackTheBox, or TryHackme.